Cobalt-chrome: Dental prosthetics

 Co-Cr alloy dentures and cast partial dentures have been commonly manufactured since 1929 due to lower cost and lower density compared to gold alloys; however, Co-Cr alloys tend to exhibit a higher modulus of elasticity and cyclic fatigue resistance, which are significant factors for dental prosthesis.
 The alloy is a commonly used as a metal framework for dental partials.
 A well known brand for this purpose is Vitallium.

 Industry

-Due to mechanical properties such as high resistance to corrosion and wear, Co-Cr alloys (eg. Stellites) are used in making wind turbines, engine components, and many other industrial/mechanical components where high wear resistance is needed.
+Due to mechanical properties such as high resistance to corrosion and wear, Co-Cr alloys (e.g., Stellites) are used in making wind turbines, engine components, and many other industrial/mechanical components where high wear resistance is needed.

 Co-Cr alloy is also very commonly used in fashion industry to make jewellery, especially wedding bands.

 Hazards

 Metals released from Co-Cr alloy tools and prosthetics may cause allergic reactions and skin eczema.
 Prosthetics or any medical equipment with high nickel mass percentage Co-Cr alloy should be avoided due to low biocompatibility, as nickel is the most common metal sensitizer in the human body.